Henry Killigrew (Royal Navy officer): Political career

 He served as a Member of Parliament for Stockbridge from 1702 to 1705 and for St Albans from 1705 to 1708, initially as a member of the Parliament of England, and then (following the Acts of Union in 1707) as a member of the Parliament of Great Britain.

 Family

 He was the son of the playwright Henry Killigrew.
 He married Lucy, the daughter of Thomas Jervoise of Herriard, Hampshire, with whom he had a son and 3 daughters.

+His brother James Killigrew was also in the Royal Navy.